selivan/selivan.github.io/_posts/2021-05-14-service-using-openssl-change-ssl-cypher-version-parameters.md

 `libssl` and applications using it take configuration parameters from configuration file set by environment variable `OPENSSL_CONF` or from default file `/etc/ssl/openssl.cnf`.

-Openssl documentation is not the easiest one to read, but `man 5ssl config` and some Google got me what I wanted.
+Openssl documentation is not the easiest one to read, but `man 5ssl config` and some googling got me what I wanted.

 `/etc/ssl/openssl.no-tls13.cnf`: